A Regularized Vector Autoregressive Hidden Semi-Markov Model, with Application to Multivariate Financial Data: Methodology

 \subsection{Cross-validation}

-The selection of the optimal regularization parameters $\lambda_\Sigma$ and $\lambda_a$ will be based on a similar cross-validation scheme by minimizing one-step-ahead mean-square forecast error (MSFE) as was described in Banbura et al. (2010) \cite{banbura2010large} and Nicholson et al. (2017) \cite{nicholson2017varx}.
+The selection of the optimal regularization parameters $\lambda_\Sigma$ and $\lambda_a$ will be based on a similar cross-validation scheme by minimizing one-step-ahead mean-square forecast error (MSFE) as was described in \cite{banbura2010large} and \cite{nicholson2014structured}.
 More specifically, the data is divided into three periods: one for training (1:$T_1$), one for validation ($T_1$:$T_2$), and one for forecasting ($T_2$:$T$).

 The validation process starts by fitting a model using all data up to time $T_1$ and forecast $\V{y}^{\lambda_\Sigma,\lambda_a}_{T_1+1}$.
 Then we sequentially add one observation at a time and repeat this process until time $T_2$.
 Finally, from time T2 to T, we evaluate the one-step-ahead forecast error by minimizing